- 1988—1992, B.S. University of Dayton, Dayton, Ohio

 - 1999—2005, Postdoctoral Fellow, Cold Spring Harbor Laboratory, New York

-Research in the Bubulya laboratory aims to understand the relationship between nuclear structure and gene expression.
+Research in the Bubulya laboratory aims to understand the structural organization of human cell nuclei.
 The nucleus of mammalian cells is divided into compartments that play vital roles in cellular processes such as DNA replication and repair, pre-messenger RNA synthesis/processing, and ribosome biogenesis.
-Proteomic analysis of purified nuclear speckles showed that nuclear speckles contain pre-mRNA processing factors, many of which remain to be characterized with regard to their specific nuclear functions.
-Our ongoing research aims to determine the roles of three such proteins, Btf, TRAP150 and Son, in structural organization of nuclear speckles as well as in gene expression.
-Studies are also underway to examine functions for nuclear speckle proteins in progression of mitosis and maintenance of genome integrity.
+Proteomic analysis showed that nuclear speckles contain pre-mRNA processing factors, many of which remain to be characterized with regard to their specific nuclear functions and human disease relevance.
+Ongoing research aims to determine the roles of three such proteins, Btf, TRAP150 and Son, in structural organization of nuclear speckles, control of gene expression, as well as for cell cycle regulation and maintenance of genome integrity.

 Research Opportunities for Students